 For all reports prior to 2020, click here.

 Where to find procurement opportunities:

-Procurement’s new e-tendering portal “In-tend” is now live under our new “Working Together NHS” banner!
-If you are a supplier who dealt with the Trust previously through ProContract, you will need to register at https://in-tendhost.co.uk/workingtogethernhs/aspx/home.
+Procurement’s e-tendering portal “Atamis” is live under our “Working Together NHS” banner!
+If you are a supplier who wishes to register please visit: https://health-family.force.com/ProSpend__eSourcing_Community_Registration?locale=uk.

 Due Diligence Processes for Slavery and Human Trafficking